 The Group manages its capital based on debt-to-equity ratio that complies with debt covenants and regulatory, if any.
-The debt-to-equity ratio is calculated net debt divided by total equity.
+The debt-to-equity ratio is calculated as net debt divided by total equity.
 The Group includes within net debt, loans and borrowings from financial institutions less cash and bank balances and fixed deposits with licensed banks.
 Capital includes equity attributable to the owners of the parent and non-controlling interest.

-The debt-to-equity ratio of the Group at the end of the reporting period was as follows:-
+The debt-to-equity ratio of the Group at the end of the reporting period is not presented as its cash and cash equivalents exceeded the total borrowings.